Multiple sclerosis attack happens when the immune system mistakenly produces inflammation.

 The symptoms start between the ages of 20 and 40.

-It got better, but then it came back, this is called relapsing-remitting multiple sclerosis attack.
+It got better, but then it came back, this is called a relapsing-remitting multiple sclerosis attack.

 It's the most common type people have when they're diagnosed.